-Overall, our measure shows a very good fit with the data.
-We can replicate heterogeneous inflation expectations at the individual level using a relatively simple model of expectations.
-We can effectively replicate the time and cross-sectional variation on individual survey data inflation expectations by constructing a simple model based on current inflation and heterogeneous histories.
+Overall, our measure exhibits a very good fit with the data.
+We can replicate heterogeneous inflation expectations at the individual level using a relatively simple expectations model.
+By relying on current inflation and heterogeneous personal inflation histories, our framework effectively replicates both the time-series and cross-sectional variation observed in individual-level survey data on inflation expectations.
+Additionally, in Appendix I, we demonstrate that our measure provides a better fit for this survey and time period than alternative specifications based on the modeling approach of Malmendier & Nagel (2016).

-V Aggregate implications of heterogeneous expectations
+V Aggregate Implications of Heterogeneous Expectations